sudharshana41sp-rgb/Assitive-vision-test-kiosk/README.md

 Healthcare-focused embedded application design

 ✨ With this project, I showcased how embedded systems + Python applications can be used in real-world medical assistive technology.

-You’ve hit the Free plan limit for GPT-5.